dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Endless Thirst (venthyr potency) grants 20% Crit per stack, not 2% at base level making it hard to get an accurate picture of how Venthyr actually performs during testing.

-Arcanic Pulsar procs with Incarnation give you 100% crit instead of 10%.
+~~Arcanic Pulsar procs with Incarnation give you 100% crit instead of 10%.~~ Fixed

 Convoke the Spirits casts 13 instead of 12 spells since its tick rate is 0.333.